-Among the two cross-cultural samples, women entrepreneurs in the United Kingdom retained their pre-war business sector, many moving to hybrid or online models.
-In the United Kingdom, most of the participants focused on one or two industries, such as IT recruitment and development.
-By contrast, four of the Ukrainian refugee entrepreneurs in Romania reported working on entrepreneurial projects in diverse and multiple business areas simultaneously, such as business consultancy, project management, and sales.
+Among the two cross-cultural samples, women entrepreneurs in the UK retained their pre-war business sector, many moving to hybrid or online models.
+In the UK, most of the participants focused on one or two industries, such as IT recruitment and development.
+By contrast, four out of six Ukrainian refugee entrepreneurs in Romania reported working on entrepreneurial projects in diverse and multiple business areas simultaneously, such as business consultancy, project management, and sales.
 Despite refugee entrepreneurs in both countries primarily serving Ukrainians living in war-torn Ukraine and the host country, there was a notable difference.
-Specifically, three of participants in the United Kingdom spoke about their international or European customer base, with none serving the British market at the time of the study.
+Specifically, three out of seven participants in the UK spoke about their international or European customer base, with none serving the British market at the time of the study.
 Whilst in Romania, two entrepreneurs spoke about serving Romanian or European customers, along with their predominant Ukrainian customer base.